StuartRiffle/ragtag-tiger/README.md

-  --custom-loader SPEC   Download from LlamaIndex hub, format "JPEGReader:jpg,jpeg" --no-cache             Do not use the local cache for loaders --ignore-unknown       Ignore files with unrecognized extensions
+  --custom-loader SPEC   Download from LlamaIndex hub, format "JPEGReader:jpg,jpeg" --no-cache             Do not use the local cache for loaders --ignore-unknown       Ignore files with unrecognized extensions --index-archives       Index files inside .zip and other archives

 Language model:
   --llm-provider NAME    { openai, anthropic, llamacpp, huggingface }